mi-erasmusmc/ontobrowser/doc/INSTALL.md

 </cache-container>
 ```

+## Authentication as used on the eTRANSAFE project

+In the eTRANSAFE AWS environment the application is only reachable by logging in via Keycloack.
+User/Curator authentication is based on JWT tokens passed by Keycloak in a query param, after which the current user is stored in a session.

 ## Apache Basic Authentication and Proxy Setup (optional)
 In a production environment it is recommended to perform the user authentication using a web server (e.g. Apache) located in a [DMZ](http://en.wikipedia.org/wiki/DMZ_(computing)).
 Alternatively if installing OntoBrowser on a corporate intranet it is recommended to use a corporate single sign-on (SSO) system for user authentication.